- Ocean Fishing

 Collaborative working groups have begun to form across the state, many are regionally-specific and usually represent multiple interest groups.
 These groups are not led by CDFW, though CDFW does encourage all groups to consult with CDFW’s MPA Outreach Coordination Project staff prior to producing materials.
 The Outreach Coordination Project Staff members will provide a review of submitted materials by checking for accuracy, consistency and comprehensiveness of information within the scope of California’s MPA Network.
 If you have questions about the working groups or would like to contact CDFW about collaboration with outreach materials, contact MPA Outreach Coordination Project staff.

 CDFW has produced regionally-specific education and outreach brochures and guidebooks.
-These are available free of charge at local CDFW offices or can be found online.
+These are available free of charge at local CDFW offices or can be found online, and can be ordered.
 Examples of materials produced by organizations outside of CDFW that generally follow CDFW guidelines can be found at: www.californiampas.org.
 All materials found on this site that have the CDFW (or CDFG) logo have undergone the formal review process and have been approved by CDFW.

 CDFW recognizes that there are varying levels of partnership, whether it is through simple coordination, cooperation, collaboration or formal partnership.
 There is great potential for interested organizations to work with CDFW at any of these levels.
 At a minimum, CDFW would like to be in communication and coordination with your efforts.
 Where missions overlap, we find mutual benefit in developing formal partnerships.

 Having your MPA outreach products reviewed by CDFW staff helps to ensure that your products are accurate, consistent with statewide outreach product formats, and foster public understanding and compliance in a way that also supports CDFW enforcement efforts.
 Outreach products that undergo the CDFW review process are eligible to use the CDFW logo for added recognition of your product.